 Eventually, Philbrook and Devencenzi were also arrested and charged as well and prosecutors arranged for plea deals with each, wherein they agreed to testify to specific facts at trial against Fultz.

 At the trial of Fultz, the judge dismissed the case, finding there was no possibility he could receive a fair trial considering the nature of the evidence against him and the constitutional violations surrounding his accomplices’ pleas and interviews.

 The People appealed this dismissal.
-This article, as the Third Appellate District characterized it, “concerns the level of gamesmanship the prosecutor can engage in during a criminal prosecution before that gamesmanship is so unconstitutional the pending murder charge against a defendant must be dismissed because no fair trial could possibly be held.”
+This article, as the Third Appellate District characterized the case, “concerns the level of gamesmanship the prosecutor can engage in during a criminal prosecution before that gamesmanship is so unconstitutional the pending murder charge against a defendant must be dismissed because no fair trial could possibly be held.”